 Your shirt is yet another key category that can make or break your business casual wardrobe.

-We mentioned that dressier items like suits are best worn with a crisp, ironed dress shirt, usually made out of a more fine, thinner dress shirt fabric.
+I mentioned that dressier items like suits are best worn with a crisp, ironed dress shirt, usually made out of a more fine, thinner dress shirt fabric.
 So, when going with the best picks for a business casual wardrobe, choose a shirt that’s, well, more casual.

 What about a tie?